NixOS/rfcs/rfcs/0146-meta-categories.md

 - Update Continuous Integration.
 - Integrate categorization over the current codebase.

-Such a team should receive authority to carry out:
+Such a team should receive authority to carry out their duties:

 - Coordinaton of efforts to import, integrate and update categorization of packages.